makkahwi/cash-hub/README.md

 - **Enhanced Admin Dashboard**
   A feature-rich panel for currency management, detailed reports, and advanced data analysis.

+- **Advanced Statistics**
+  A dedicated dashboard showcasing charts, maps, and key statistics like total counts, collection value, and rare pieces.

+- **Market Insights**
+  Automated total value estimation for your collection based on circulable values.

 - **Social Media Integration**
   Share your showroom or latest additions on popular platforms.

-- **Custom Themes**
-  Admin settings for personalized theme color options.

-## Future Works

 - **Automatic Photo Integration**
   Automatically find and attach appropriate images for each currency piece.

 - **Expansion to Other Collections**
   Extend the app to support other types of collections, such as stamps or photos.

-- **Open-Source Contributions**
-  Build a centralized database with community-contributed updates, including:
-  - Default images.
-  - Historical and latest gold value evaluations.
+- **Centralized Currencies Database**
+  A database for you to identify which currencies are out there to collect.
+With community-contributed updates.

 - **Advanced Features**
   - Generate a PDF catalog of your collection.
-  - Automated currency evaluation via integration with third-party APIs.
-  - Monthly progress tracking with timelines.
+  - Collection progress tracking with timelines.
   - Localization for administrators and browsers.

 - **Centralized Services**